Chelan Simmons

 Chelan Lauren Simmons (born October 29, 1982) is a Canadian actress and former professional model.
 She is known for her role as Ashley Freund in Final Destination 3 (2006), Helen Shyres in Carrie (2002), Good Luck Chuck (2007), and Tucker & Dale vs. Evil (2010).
-She is also known for her roles in the television series It (1990), Wonderfalls (2004), Kyle XY (2006–2009), and The L.A.
+She is also known for her roles in It (1990), Wonderfalls (2004), Kyle XY (2006–2009) and The L.A.
 Complex (2012).

 Early life and family

 Simmons was born in Vancouver, British Columbia, the middle child of three (one younger brother and an older sister).
 Simmons has been married to Greg Street since 2015.
 On June 1, 2016, Simmons gave birth to a daughter.
 Simmons filmed the TV movie Operation Christmas portraying a pregnant woman during her real life pregnancy.
 Simmons resides in Vancouver and Los Angeles.
 Outside of acting, Simmons is a dog lover and enjoys cooking.

 Career

 1990–2002: Modeling and transition to acting

 Simmons' parents wanted her to become an actress at the age of three but they waited until she turned five to pursue a career.
 She started modeling and appeared in commercials.
-Simmons made her official film debut in It (1990) as Laurie Anne Winterbarger.
-She went on to star in the award-nominated family film Bingo, her first theatrical release, and appeared in several television shows as a child star.
+Simmons made her TV miniseries debut in It (1990) as Laurie Anne Winterbarger.
+She went on to star in the 1991 award-nominated family film Bingo, her first theatrical release, and appeared in several television shows as a child star.